cygig/MCUVoltage/readme.md

 - ADCL (ADC Data Register Low)
 - ADCH (ADC Data Register High)

-You can access a register in the Arduino IDE directly using the name (e.g. `ADMUX`, `ADCSRA` etc.) This applies to the ATtiny 3224/3226/3227 using megaTinycore as well.
+You can access a register in the Arduino IDE directly using the name (e.g. `ADMUX`, `ADCSRA` etc.) This applies to the ATtiny3224/3226/3227 using megaTinycore as well.

-The Arduino core and built-in functions (like `analogRead()` ) manipulate these registers under the hood, but since what we are doing here is not implemented by Arduino, we need to do it ourselves.
+The Arduino core and built-in functions (like `analogRead()` ) manipulate these registers under the hood, but since what we are doing here is not implemented by the Arduino core, we need to do it ourselves.

 ![](extras/Overview.jpg)